 Canvas Discussion Boards and course blogs have similar functions–they offer a space for students to post a short piece of writing or multimedia for fellow students to provide feedback.
-In addition to being a good venue for write-to-learn exercises, they are both excellent tools for building inclusivity in the classroom, as they provide an alternative means for shyer speakers and those who are English as an additional language (EAL, formerly English as a second language) to participate in class discussions.
+In addition to being a good venue for write-to-learn exercises, they are both excellent tools for building inclusivity in the classroom, as they provide an alternative means for shyer speakers and those who are English-As-An-Additional-Language (EAL, formerly English-As-A-Second-Language) speakers to participate in class discussions.

 How, then, should instructors choose between the two platforms for their courses?
 At the end of this post is a feature comparison chart for the two.
 But in short:

 Canvas Discussion Boards are native to Canvas, and by default, students can create discussion topics.
 It is a good choice if you want something simple to implement or if you want an easy way to assign grades to posts for each discussion topic.

 However, if your pedagogical goal is to encourage students to experiment with ideas, spark their creativity, or if you are assigning both discussion board posts and another assignment that requires a digital “showcase location” (e.g. an A-Z glossary/keyword exercise, collaborative timeline or mapping project, virtual exhibition, etc.), course blogs on UChicago Voices may be more appropriate.
 As a tool external to Canvas, which students associate with grades and “required” assignments, and as a platform whose look and feel can be customized, course blogs appear to students as less dogmatic, more appealing to experimentation, and invite them to express themselves.
 They therefore lend themselves better to intrinsically motivating students.